Introduction

 Evaluating Household Water Consumption

-Design for adequate capacity: Ensure that both the well and pump system are capable of meeting the highest expected water usage.
+Design for adequate capacity: Make sure your well and pump system can handle the highest amount of water you might need.

 Integrating Sustainable Practices